-Julie is a painter of people and the landscape in the widest sense.
-She has received numerous awards for her work, including the ING Discerning Eye, Royal Watercolour Society, London and in 2016 and again 2019 received the prestigious Award of 1st prize for Watercolour at the Royal West of England Academy, Bristol for her large scale contemporary landscape, Invisible Moon.
+Julie is a painter of people and the landscape.
+She has received numerous awards for her work, including the ING Discerning Eye, Royal Watercolour Society, London and in 2016 and again in 2019 she received the prestigious Award of 1st prize for Watercolour at the Royal West of England Academy, Bristol for her large scale contemporary landscape, Invisible Moon.
 Julie was elected an associate Member of the Society of Women Artists www.society-women-artists.org in 2019.

 Art Residencies, Projects & Art Writing are also part of her work.
 The Residencies, Projects and Publications are listed on this website.